Sage-Bionetworks/schematic/schematic_api/api/README.md

 ```bash
 docker compose up
 ```

-You should be able to see the application running when visiting `http://localhost:7080/v1/ui/`
+If you define the value of SERVER_PORT as `7080` in `.env` file, you should be able to see the application running when visiting `http://localhost:7080/v1/ui/`

 By default, this command builds up two containers (`schematic` and `schematic-aws`).
 You could spin up two containers if you want.
 But only `schematic-aws` runs flask with uWSGI.